python/mypy/docs/source/command_line.rst

     passed on the command line, the ``MYPYPATH`` environment variable, and the :confval:`mypy_path` config option.

-    This flag also affects how mypy determines fully qualified module names for files, modules and packages explicitly passed on the command line.
+    This flag affects how mypy finds modules and packages explicitly passed on the command line.
+It also affects how mypy determines fully qualified module names for files passed on the command line.
 See :ref:`Mapping file paths to modules <mapping-paths-to-modules>` for details.

 .. option:: --explicit-package-bases